twardoch/macdefaultbrowser/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
+## References

-- Original Objective-C implementation in `reference/src/main.m`
-- Dialog automation inspired by `reference/good.sh`
+- Check [macdefaultbrowsy](https://github.com/twardoch/macdefaultbrowsy) for a similar tool and package written in Python.